-- Lobby for 'Special Activation Precinct' or 'Local Activation Precinct' identification of the Dubbo Health Education and Well Being Precinct through the Department of Premier and Cabinet.
-Utilise Government funding opportunities for infrastructure - Growing Local Economies (Linked to Strategy 3, action 1). - Conduct an economic analysis to investigate the quantum of retail, commercial and health related GBA that the precinct may be able to generate in the short, medium and long-term.
-The economic analysis should also focus on the viability of unlocking public land for private development to stimulate development in the precinct (linked to precinct wide action 3). - Within Dubbo's Strategic Local Planning Statement, define the land use mix, development density and infrastructure requirements of the precinct, either as a specific sub-set 'theme' or via specific intentions for the Dubbo East Ward. - 4.
-Make amendments to the Dubbo LEP to enact the land zoning changes identified in the Precinct map. - Make amendments to the Dubbo LEP to allow 'residential flat buildings' as a use that is 'permitted with consent' within the B1 - Neighbourhood Centre and B4 Mixed Use Zone. - Make amendments to the Dubbo DCP & CP to identify and require the specific supporting road, active transport pathway and parks infrastructure identified in the Precinct map be contributed or constructed as development proceeds. - Remove commercial, retail and health use allowances in the R1 Zone within the precinct. - Make amendment to the Dubbo DCP to create a development principle and standards set for development within the 'Dubbo Health, Education and Well Being Precinct'.
-Standards may include, but are not limited to: - a) Average density provisions as per Precinct map - b) Land use mix requirements as per Precinct map - c) Requirement for health and commercial development to be located on the ground floor and to be facing the street / public realm - d) Minimum height 2 storeys, maximum height 4 storeys for core precinct (1) - e) Minimum lot size of 1,200sqm for apartment and commercial development types, minimum frontage 30m - f) Minimum lot size of 300sqm, maximum lot size 400sqm for house development types, minimum frontage 7.5m, mandatory built to boundary garage on one side, shared with neighbour - g) Communal open space 10% site area for apartment development types - h) Deep planting landscaped areas minimum 10% site area - Provision of end of trip facilities for bicycles in commercial/health uses Health / commercial development to address the street by way of 0m front lot boundary and awning - i) Treatmin Commercial development to address the street by way of onit norm for bothany and awning treatments, active frontage treatments including paving, landscaping, street furniture k) Hours of operation allowance for health and commercial development (excert Hospital) of 6am to 10pm - Developments of more than 2,400sqm site area will receive additional development allowances, inclusive of increased height (one storey, set-back at least 10m from all boundaries), and a reduced car parking requirement of 20% - Development shall not isolate adjoining lots that can be developed for commercial purposes (minimum lot size 1,200sqm).
+- 1. Lobby for 'Special Activation Precinct' or 'Local Activation Precinct' identification of the Dubbo Health Education and Well Being Precinct through the Department of Premier and Cabinet.
+Utilise Government funding opportunities for infrastructure - Growing Local Economies (Linked to Strategy 3, action 1). - 2.
+Conduct an economic analysis to investigate the guantum of retail, commercial and health related GBA that the precinct may be able to generate in the short, medium and long-term.
+The economic analysis should also focus on the viability of unlocking public land for private development to stimulate development in the precinct (linked to precinct wide action 3). - 3.
+Within Dubbo's Strategic Local Planning Statement, define the land use mix, development density and infrastructure requirements of the precinct, either as a specific sub-set 'theme' or via specific intentions for the Dubbo East Ward. - Make amendments to the Dubbo LEP to enact the land zoning changes identified in the Precinct map.
+4. - Make amendments to the Dubbo LEP to allow 'residential flat buildings' as a use that is 'permitted with consent' 5. within the B1 - Neighbourhood Centre and B4 Mixed Use Zone. - 6.
+Make amendments to the Dubbo DCP & CP to identify and require the specific supporting road, active transport pathway and parks infrastructure identified in the Precinct map be contributed or constructed as development proceeds. - 7.
+Remove commercial, retail and health use allowances in the R1 Zone within the precinct. - Make amendment to the Dubbo DCP to create a development principle and standards set for development within 8. the 'Dubbo Health, Education and Well Being Precinct'.
+Standards may include, but are not limited to: - a) Average density provisions as per Precinct map - b) Land use mix requirements as per Precinct map - C) the street / public realm - Minimum height 2 storeys, maximum height 4 storeys for core precinct (1) d) - e) 30m - f) frontage 7.5m, mandatory built to boundary garage on one side, shared with neighbour - Communal open space 10% site area for apartment development types g) - h) Deep planting landscaped areas minimum 10% site area - Provision of end of trip facilities for bicycles in commercial/health uses i) - i) treatments, active frontage treatments including paving, landscaping, street furniture - k) - I) car parking requirement of 20% - m) lot size 1,200sqm).